 1)Art & Eden

-Art & Eden is a unique, high-quality baby clothes brands in the U.S with a high sustainable focus across their brand.
-You can feel the genuine passion about keeping clothes out of the landfill, and Art & Eden are proud to participate in the REWEAR program together with other eco-friendly brands.
+Art & Eden is a unique, high-quality baby clothes brand in the U.S with a high sustainable focus across their brand.
+You can feel the genuine passion for keeping clothes out of the landfill, and Art & Eden are proud to participate in the REWEAR program together with other eco-friendly brands.

-If you are to busy to sell outgrown baby and kids clothes, you can also choose to sell your items through one of the style scouts.
+If you are too busy selling outgrown baby and kids clothes, you can also choose to sell your items through one of the style scouts.
 These scouts are experienced sellers and take the work out of your hands.

 You can look up a style scout close to your home, and they can visit your home to get everything organised while staying in the comfort of your home.
 Scouts know what kind of items sell and how to price your clothing for quick sales and how to receive the highest returns on your investments.